From Image to Video, what do we need in multimodal LLMs?: Related Work

-Traditionally, Large Language Models (LLMs) have been limited to working with text.
-There is an increasing amount of research focused on extending the remarkable capabilities of LLMs to other modalities.
-This has led to the Multimodal Large Language Models.
-These works are categorized into two types: Image LLMs and Video LLMs.
+Building upon the significant achievements of LLMs, an increasing amount of research focus on extending the remarkable capabilities of LLMs to other modalities, enabling multimodal reasoning and action.
+Such models are therefore called Multimodal Large Language Models (MLLMs).
+The mainstream MLLMs can be categorized into two types: Image LLMs and Video LLMs.